PeizeSun/TransTrack/README.md

 @article{transtrack,
-  title   =  {TransTrack: Multiple-Object Tracking with Transformer}, author  =  {Peize Sun and Yi Jiang and Rufeng Zhang and Enze Xie and Jinkun Cao and Xinting Hu and Tao Kong and Zehuan Yuan and Changhu Wang and Ping Luo}, journal =  {arXiv preprint arXiv: 2012.15460}, year    =  {2020}
+  title   =  {TransTrack: Multiple-Object Tracking with Transformer}, author  =  {Peize Sun and Jinkun Cao and Yi Jiang and Rufeng Zhang and Enze Xie and Zehuan Yuan and Changhu Wang and Ping Luo}, journal =  {arXiv preprint arXiv: 2012.15460}, year    =  {2020}
 }